 To apply for a driver's license or renew your current driver's license, please follow the steps below.

 - First you will need your Social Security Number (SSN) or a letter from the Social Security Administration stating that you are not eligible for a SSN.
-In order to receive a "letter of ineligibility" you must go to the Social Security Administration Office in Lexington.
+In order to receive a "letter of ineligibility" you will request it from the Social Security Administration Office in Lexington.

 - If you have a job already, please follow the SSN instructions for F-1 students or J-1 students in order to obtain a social security number.
 Only students with approved employment authorization are eligible for a social security card.

 - You will need a letter of support from ISSS that states you are a student in good standing at the University of Kentucky.